ballerina-platform/ballerina-spec/test/test-framework-spec.md

 **Advance Cases**

-6. Provide generalized inputs to accept any value for certain arguments
+6. Provide generalized inputs to accept any value for certain arguments.

    ```ballerina
    test:prepare(mockClient).when("functionName").withArguments("/pets", test:ANY, ...).thenReturn(5);